In this video we'll look at how dynamic array behavior is native and deeply integrated in Excel.

 The Excel LEFT function extracts a given number of characters from the left side of a supplied text string.
 For example, LEFT("apple",3) returns "app".

-The Excel LOWER function returns a lower-case version of a given text string.
-Numbers and punctuation are not affected.
+The Excel LOWER function converts a text string to all lowercase letters.
+Numbers, punctuation, and spaces are not affected.

 Get over 200 Excel shortcuts for Windows and Mac in one handy PDF.